 Further, the Information page provides access to the list of Bonjour services available on the wifi network.
 After pressing the Bonjour Services item under the Wi-Fi section, the list of available service types is revealed.
 After pressing a service type, new page with all the services of the given type appears.
 The services are grouped by the hostname.
 For each service, the service name, IP address and port is displayed together with optional list of TXT records assigned to the service.

-The Wi-Fi Signal page shows all the Wi-Fi networks in the neighbourhood together with their signal strengths, associated channel and other information.
-There are two modes in which this information is shown: graphical and textual.
-The two modes can be toggled by the List/Graph buttons in the toolbar.
-In addition, in the graphical mode the first toolbar icon toggles between the 2.4 GHz and 5 GHz ranges.
+The Wi-Fi Signal page shows all the Wi-Fi networks in the neighborhood together with their signal strengths, associated channel and other information.
+There are three different views: channel list, channel graph and channel usage.
+The views can be toggled by a view selection button in the toolbar or by swiping left/right between the individual screens.
+In addition, the first toolbar icon toggles between the 2.4 GHz and 5 GHz ranges.

-In the graphical mode the X axis shows channel numbers and the Y axis the signal strength in dBm.
-The individual network signal strengths are depicted in the graph together with the corresponding network name (SSID).
+In the channel graph view the X axis shows channel numbers and the Y axis the signal strength in dBm.
+The individual network signal masks are depicted in the graph together with the corresponding network name (SSID or custom name, see above).
 The networks are displayed so that it is easy to see the overlap of their bandwidths.